KrrishKapoor/Customer-Churn-Prediction-ML-Business-Analysis/README.md

-# 🏦 Customer Churn Prediction — Business-Focused Machine Learning Analysis
+# Customer Churn Prediction — Turning Model Output into Retention Strategy

-## 📌 Project Overview
+## Project Overview

 In this project, I set out to solve a **common yet critical business challenge** faced by financial institutions:
 **Which customers are at risk of leaving the bank, and how can we predict it early?**

 Churn prediction is vital for the banking industry because retaining an existing customer is **far less costly** than acquiring a new one.
-By leveraging machine learning models on customer data, I aim to empower the business to proactively **identify and retain high-risk customers** — improving profitability and reducing churn-driven revenue losses.
+By leveraging machine learning models on customer data, this project aims to empower the business to proactively **identify and retain high-risk customers**, improving profitability and reducing churn-driven revenue losses.

-This project combines:
+This analysis combines:
 - Advanced **exploratory data analysis (EDA)**
 - **Feature engineering** based on domain knowledge
 - Training and comparing **multiple machine learning models**